FROM THE FINANCIAL LITIGATORS AT VERNON LITIGATION GROUP

 Investigate Insurance Benefits:

-The April 15, 2020 deadline for filing tax returns will now be postponed until July 15, 2020 according the U.S. Treasury Department Secretary, Steven Mnuchin.
+The April 15, 2020 deadline for filing tax returns will now be postponed until July 15, 2020, according to the U.S. Treasury Department Secretary, Steven Mnuchin.
 For more information on the 2019 taxes filing extension, visit:

 If you have any questions or require further assistance to help you navigate through these difficult times, please feel free to give us a call.
 We are all in this together.

-Vernon Litigation Group represents businesses & individuals throughout the United States who have financial disputes, including cyber litigation, securities litigation & arbitration, business & commercial litigation, financial advisors & employment disputes and FINRA arbitration.
-For more information contact, Brooke Sandoval-Banker firstname.lastname@example.org or call 239-649-5390.
+Vernon Litigation Group represents businesses & individuals throughout the United States who have financial disputes, including cyber litigation, securities litigation & arbitration, business & commercial litigation, financial advisors & employment disputes, and FINRA arbitration.
+For more information contact, Brooke Sandoval-Banker email@example.com or call (239) 319-4434.To download a free copy of our Small Business Support please follow the link.